isb-cgc/readthedocs/docs/source/sections/gcp-info/LaunchBucket.rst

 Creating a Google Cloud Storage Bucket
 ####################################

-Launch a bucket using the Google Cloud Console
+Via the Google Cloud Console
 =================================
 `Video: Create a storage bucket <https://youtu.be/TfOO-fSzTNA>`_.

-Launch a bucket using the Cloud shell command line
+Via gcloud command-line tool
 ==================================================
 Use the gsutil mb command: